Harnessing the Synergy between LLM Agents and Knowledge Graphs for Urban Socioeconomic Prediction: Introduction

-The recently emerged large language models (LLMs) provide a promising solution to these limitations.
-LLMs have demonstrated several remarkable abilities which could help socioeconomic prediction~\cite{wei2022emergent}: (1) \textbf{Latent semantic embedding.} At the foundational level, LLMs are able to generate text embeddings with rich semantic information, which makes it possible to integrate LLM with deep learning models to improve the performance by leveraging the inherent semantic information in the LBSN data.
-(2) \textbf{Explicit commonsense reasoning.} Moreover, LLMs possess vast commonsense knowledge, based on which they can perform complex reasoning~\cite{zhao2024large}.
-This capability facilitates the automatic extraction of task-relevant knowledge from LBSN data.
-(3) \textbf{Multi-agent collaboration.} At the highest level, LLM agents can communicate with other agents through natural language, and collaborate to solve complex tasks which is difficult for a single agent~\cite{li2023camel,hong2023metagpt,xiao2023chain}.
-Such ability enables LLM to transfer knowledge across different socioeconomic prediction tasks via semantic-rich natural language, and collaboratively improve the performance.
+To address these limitations, we aim to utilize the following abilities of LLMs to better synergize LLM and KG, and improve socioeconomic prediction performance: (1) \textbf{Latent embedding.} Language models are able to generate text embeddings with rich semantic information, which makes it possible to capture semantic information of entities and paths in KG and integrate it into representation learning models.
+(2) \textbf{Explicit reasoning.} Moreover, LLMs also exhibit power general-purpose reasoning abilities~\cite{zhao2024large}.
+This capability may facilitate the automatic discoveries of task-relevant meta-structures, reducing the need for expert knowledge.
+(3) \textbf{Multi-agent collaboration.} LLM agents can collaborate with other agents to solve complex tasks that are difficult for a single agent~\cite{li2023camel,hong2023metagpt,xiao2023chain}.
+Such ability enables LLM to collaboratively refine the knowledge extracted from KG, and transfer knowledge across different socioeconomic prediction tasks via semantic-rich natural language.